scummvm/scummvm/doc/docportal/using_scummvm/global_settings.rst

 _`MIDI tab`
 ----------------

-Use the MIDI tab to change settings about the MIDI music.
+Use the MIDI tab to change the settings of General MIDI devices.

 ,,,,,,,,,,,,,

 **GM Device**
-	Choose which software synthesizer (general midi device) to use to play midi music.
+	Specifies a preferred General MIDI (GM) device, which ScummVM uses whenever General MIDI playback is required.

 	*gm_device*

 **Soundfont**
-	Some midi devices require you to provide a soundfont, which contains samples of instruments for the device to play back.
-This setting allows you to choose a soundfont.
+	Specifies the path to a soundfont file, if this is required by the GM device.

 	*soundfont* (string - path)

 **Mixed AdLib/MIDI mode**
-	Some games contain sound effects that are exclusive to the AdLib soundtrack.
-For these games, use this mode to combine MIDI music with AdLib sound effects.
+	Combines MIDI music with AdLib sound effects.

 	*multi_midi* (boolean)

 **MIDI gain**
-	Adjusts the relative volume of the general MIDI music.
+	Adjusts the relative volume of the MIDI music.
 This is only supported by some music devices.

 	*midi_gain* (number)